UDASE-CHiME2023/reverberant-LibriCHiME-5-metadata/README.md

 Summing the reference speech and noise signals gives the mixture signal.

 As the original CHiME-5 recordings, these audio signals are not normalized.

-## Dataset description

-For more information, please refer to [this file](data_creation.md) describing how the dataset is generated.